Last update 19.Jan.1998 01:30 ET

 If the birth date of a spouse is not known, it will be displayed as circa the birth date of the partner.
 If the birth date of a first child is not known, it is assumed to be 21 years after the birth of the mother, or one year after the marriage date of the parents, whichever seems more reasonable.
 Subsequent children are assumed to have been born in consecutive years following the first child if more precise information is not known.

-The action performed by each of these "buttons" is explained in the chart
+The action performed by each of these "buttons" is explained in the chart below:

-The following NAVIGATIONAL SYMBOLS
+The following NAVIGATIONAL SYMBOLS can be used to

-the clicked individual at the top of the display window. |
+clicked individual at the top of the display window.

-individual clicked, and places the individual's parent at the top of the window. |
+and places the individual's parent at the top of the window.

-children, and positions the clicked individual at the top of the display window. |
+positions the clicked individual at the top of the display window.

-Links directly to a page containing a photograph of the individual |
+photo Links directly to a page containing a photograph

 Because each individual in a family chart is immediately followed by his or her spouse(s), and the children of their marriage, plus the spouses and children of their children, etc., there may be several individuals separating two siblings in any family.
 There may in fact be as many as 4 or 5 generations of descendants of any single individual separating that individual from his or her next sibling.